 Are canned beans healthy?

-Beans are nutrient dense and a rich source of fiber, folate, protein, iron, vitamin B1, magnesium, potassium, and copper.
+Beans are nutrient-dense and a rich source of fiber, folate, protein, iron, vitamin B1, magnesium, potassium, and copper.
 They are good food for weight loss.
 Beans are filling and at the same time low in calories.
 You can add them to all kinds of meals like salads, soups, main dishes or as a snack.

 The high levels of fiber will help you feel full and aid the digestive system to function efficiently.
 Also, fiber helps to slow the absorption of sugar into your blood and therefore reduce blood sugar levels.

 Folate is essential for producing red blood cells.
 The calcium content strengthens your bones.
-Potassium supports a healthy blood pressure.
-Beans are one of the best sources for protein.
+Potassium supports healthy blood pressure.
+Beans are one of the best plant-based sources for protein.
 Therefore a lot of vegan protein powders consist of beans.

 Unfortunately, canned beans are often full of added sodium.
 (Sodium is often used as a preservative to extend shelf life.)
 That can weigh down all the health benefits beans have to offer.
 Always check the nutrition label and go for a brand without added salt.